fieldsryanchristopher-sys/fields-research/mathematics/angular-cancellation-lemma/JOURNEYS.md

 **How it works:** Pick the journey below that sounds like you.
 Copy the prompt underneath it.
 Open your preferred AI (Claude, Gemini, ChatGPT, or any model with long-context capability).
-Upload the PDF manuscript and the three Coq files (.v, .vo, .glob) from this repository.
+Upload the PDF manuscript, the three Coq files (.v, .vo, .glob), and other files from this repository.
 Paste the prompt.
 The AI becomes your personal guide through the result, tuned to what you actually want to know.

+However, I would recommend starting with Journey 1, and then going down one by one for a full understanding.

 ---